TKSDE/AWS-PHP-Migration-Graviton/README.md

 ## Contributing
 If you would like to contribute, please submit a pull request.

-## License
+## Created By
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is created by Tek Chand Kumar Sharma.